Bradford Crossrail: History

 By the late 1950s and early 1960s many of the Victorian buildings in central Bradford were demolished to make way for the urban vision of the then Bradford city engineer Stanley Wardley.
 Although the land between the two stations was cleared to make way for new office blocks and an urban ring road, the plans did not include a cross rail link.
 A slightly different vision did emerge in the 1970s when the Victorian Bradford Exchange station was demolished and a new integrated Bradford Interchange rail and bus station was built to the south of Bridge Street.

 The idea of a crossrail route for Bradford was raised in 1989, when the estimated cost was £30 million.
 By 2010, when another proposal was mooted, the cost was estimated at £140 million.

 Many of Wardley’s highrise office blocks and shops did not ultimately prove successful and by the late 1980s many of them lay empty.
 An initial plan was put forward to redevelop part of the city centre with a shopping development called the Broadway Centre.
 Forster Square station was truncated in 1990 and a new station was built some distance to the north of the original to facilitate these plans.
 The aim was to build part of the new shopping centre in place of some of the demolished 1960s buildings with the rest of the centre taking up the site of the old station.
 By truncating the station it was hoped that passengers walking to the new platforms would shop in the shopping centre, thus making it more viable.
-The recession of the early 1990s however, put paid to these plans and Broadway Centre was never built.
+The recession of the early 1990s however, put paid to these plans and this version of the Broadway Centre was never built.